-Despite numerous studies on water cooling effects, the understanding of this phenomenon still faces certain limitations.
+Despite numerous studies, the understanding of water cooling effects still faces certain limitations.
 Firstly, there are differences of morphological characteristics between rivers and lakes.
 Lakes commonly assume polygonal or circular shapes and are dispersed throughout a city, while rivers follow a narrow and linear layout, predominantly traversing or flowing around urban areas.
 Consequently, the cooling effects of rivers on their surroundings differ from those of lakes or ponds.
 In the northeastern Chinese cities of Changchun and Jilin City, river cooling effects have been found to surpass those of lakes and green spaces (Xue et al., 2019).
-However, prior researches on water cooling primarily centered around ponds, lakes, and wetlands (Cheval et al., 2020; Yao et al., 2023).
+However, prior studies on water cooling primarily centered around ponds, lakes, and wetlands (Cheval et al., 2020; Yao et al., 2023).
 Rivers, as crucial water bodies in cities, have received comparatively less attention.
 Hence, there is a need for more in-depth explorations of cooling effects caused by rivers.

-Additionally, the practical significance of studying water cooling lies in enabling targeted measures to alleviate the negative impacts of extreme heat stress.
-However, existing relevant studies primarily focus on normal summer days, typically characterized by days with maximum temperatures below 35 °C. The understanding of water cooling in extremely hot days is insufficient.
+The practical significance of studying water cooling lies in enabling targeted measures to alleviate the negative impacts of extreme heat.
+However, existing studies primarily focus on normal summer days, typically characterized by days with maximum temperatures below 35 °C. The understanding of water cooling in extremely hot days is insufficient.
 As differences in urban climate characteristics have been found between normal summer days and extremely hot days, it is essential to pay more attention to water cooling in extremely hot days, which has crucial practical implications for heat mitigation in urban areas (Li et al., 2015; Ramamurthy et al., 2017; Gao et al., 2019; An et al., 2020).
+Therefore, it is essential to …..

 As a mountainous city located in the upper reach of the Yangtze River, Chongqing experiences hot and humid summers.
-This study aimed to use the Boosted Regression Tree model to explore the quantitative effects of river cooling and their influencing factors in a normal summer day and an extremely hot day, taking Chongqing as an example.
+This study aims to explore the quantitative effects of river cooling and examine their influencing factors in a normal summer day and an extremely hot day by the Boosted Regression Tree model.
 The purpose is to answer the following questions: (1) What are the spatial patterns of river cooling effects under different weather conditions?
-(2) What are the relative importances of individual environmental variables on river cooling effects?
+(2) What are the contributions of individual environmental variables on river cooling effects?
 (3) How do key influencing factors affect river cooling effects?
-The findings of this research are expected to provide valuable insights into mitigating urban excessive heat and offer guidance for the climate-friendly ensitiveplanning and design of urban riverside areas.
+The findings of this research are expected to provide valuable insights into mitigating urban heat and offer guidance for the heat-resilientensitive planning and design of urban riverside areas.

 Data and Methods

 Before the analysis steps of this study, relevant environmental variables were calculated based on the collected data.
 During the analysis process, we firstly calculated indexes of river cooling effects using land surface temperatures of the study area.
-Subsequently, the Boosted Regression Tree model was employed to investigate the relative importances of various influencing factors on river cooling effects.
+Subsequently, the Boosted Regression Tree model was employed to investigate the relative importance of various influencing factors on river cooling effects.
 Finally, the marginal effects of the top 4 contributing factors were analyzed under different weather conditions.
 The flowchart of this study is illustrated in Fig. 1.

 Fig. 1 Flowchart of this study